Helen Nicholson (medical academic)

 Helen Nicholson is a New Zealand medical academic specialising in male reproductive health.
-She is a full professor and Deputy Vice-Chancellor (Academic) at the University of Otago.
+She is a full professor and served as Acting Vice-Chancellor of the University of Otago between March 2023 and June 2024.

 Academic career

 After a 1986 MD from the University of Bristol, Nicholson worked at that institution before moving to the University of Otago as full professor in 2000.
 Before becoming Deputy Vice-Chancellor, she previously held positions as the head of the Department of Anatomy, Dean of the School of Medical Sciences, and Pro Vice-Chancellor (International).

 Nicholson's speciality is male reproductive health, including prostate health.
 She also holds administrative roles and international outreach roles at a national and international level.

 A 2016 study on medical students operating on themselves and each other gained international attention.

+In March 2023, Nicholson took charge of the University of Otago as acting Vice-Chancellor after Vice-Chancellor David Murdoch took sick leave.
+After Murdoch resigned as Vice-Chancellor in mid-June 2023, Nicholson continued in her position as acting Vice-Chancellor until a permanent replacement was found following a "global search."
+In July 2024, Hon Grant Robertson took over as Vice-Chancellor.